behrica/scicloj-devcontainer/README.md

-A devcontainer file for Cloure + Emacs development.
+A devcontainer file for Clojure development, support VSCode, Emacs and others

 It sets up an dev container environment to have a graphical Emacs work with devcontainer / codespaces / vscode